-To help end disability caused by clubfoot across the entire country of India.
+To help end disability caused by clubfoot in underserved areas across the globe.

 Through a collaborative effort with Clubfoot India Initiative Trust (CIIT), The Little Feet Club works to ensure that every child born with clubfoot has access to quality treatment and the opportunity to lead a club-foot free life.

 Clubfoot, formally known as talipes equinovarus, is a condition in which children are born with one or both feet inverted and internally rotated.

 Approximately 1 in 1,000 children are born with clubfoot, and males are typically twice as likely as females to be affected.